GoLu-Jii/CODE_Sherpa/readme2.md

 8.5 These constraints ensure a stable and demonstrable prototype.<br>

 9. Extensibility & Scalability Points:<br>
+The system is built on a modular, pipeline-based architecture that allows new intelligence features to be added without disrupting the core analysis.
+All explanations are generated strictly from verified static code structure, ensuring reliable and safe extensibility.
+Integration with VS Code is designed as a pluggable interface layer, enabling future support for additional developer tools.
+Reuse of extracted analysis artifacts allows the system to scale efficiently to larger codebases without repeated processing.<br>

 10. Architecture Summary:<br>
 CODE_Sherpa addresses the challenge of understanding complex and unfamiliar codebases through a structured onboarding approach.<br>